oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 {% endhighlight %}

 Each enum will automatically be translated into a C-enum.
 For everything else we need to use the _generate_ keyword.
 This keyword is used to generate functions and can be used in two different ways.

-To use the enums for something more than just generating enum, I am going to introduce the _generate_ keyword.
-This keyword is used to generate functions and can be used in two different ways.

 If _generate_ is followed by a specific keyword (for now only strings) a predefined function will be generated.
 E.g.
 _generate strings_ will generate two functions to allow the conversion from a string to an enum constant and back.